The Weight of Words

 Slavs and Tatars

 An extensive public programme of online events and live, in-person poetry readings will accompany the exhibition.
 Through a series of conversations with critics, historians and writers, we will discuss why and how this entanglement of poetry and sculpture changes our understanding of art, literature and their respective histories of reception and criticism.
 In-person poetry readings will examine the exhibition’s focus on textual language, inviting leading voices to challenge the spatial and material limits of written things.
-A series of film screenings in partnership with Leeds International Film Festival will showcase the role of the moving image in further pushing the boundaries between the sculptural and the poetic.

 This project celebrates Leeds as a city of growing importance in the current and coming cultural landscape as it looks ahead to the impact of the planned British Library cultural centre and National Poetry Centre in the city.